Japan's Oct.-Dec. business investment up 3.8% on year

 TOKYO, March 1, Kyodo

-Capital spending by Japanese firms rose 3.8 percent year-on-year in the October-December period, the government said Wednesday.
+Capital spending by Japanese firms rose 3.8 percent year-on-year in the October-December period, marking a turnaround as companies sought to boost output, government data showed Wednesday.

-Business investment by all nonfinancial sectors for purposes such as building plants and introducing new equipment came to 10.94 trillion yen ($97 billion), the Finance Ministry said.
+Business investment by all nonfinancial sectors for purposes such as building plants and introducing new equipment came to 10.94 trillion yen ($97 billion).

-Capital spending has been one of the weak spots in the world's third-largest economy with companies reluctant to step up investment amid uncertainty about the economic outlook.
+Lifted by moves to sell underperforming businesses, pretax profits at businesses in all sectors covered in the poll jumped 16.9 percent from a year earlier to a record-high 20.76 trillion yen, according to the Finance Ministry.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.